rackerlabs/support-how-to/content/how-to/cloud-networks/basic-network-troubleshooting/index.md

 * The first line is the **67.23.13.0** network.
 * The next three lines correspond to the internal network.
 * The last line is the default gateway **67.23.13.1** of the **67.23.13.0** network.

 #### Common resolutions

-Enter the following command to change the default gateway:
+Enter the following command to change the default gateway where **xx.xx.xx.1** is the default gateway:

     route add default gw xx.xx.xx.1

-where **xx.xx.xx.1** is the default gateway, as described above.

 Use the Feedback tab to make any comments or ask questions.
 You can also click **Let's Talk** to [start the conversation](https://www.rackspace.com/).